Settembre (singer): Career

-One year later, he competed in Sanremo Giovani with the song "Vertebre", being among the top four acts selected to take part in the Newcomers' section of the Sanremo Music Festival 2025.
+One year later, Settembre competed in Sanremo Giovani with the song "Vertebre", being among the top four acts selected to take part in the Newcomers' section of the Sanremo Music Festival 2025.
 He won the competition, additionally receiving the Critics Award, the Press Room Award and the Nuovo IMAIE Award.
 Upon his Sanremo victory, Settembre was also awarded a plaque by the mayor of Naples, Gaetano Manfredi.
-"Vertebre" reached 9 million streams in Italy.
+"Vertebre" reached 15 million streams in Italy and marked the singer's first concert tour in the country.
 He was then selected by RAI to form part of the for the Eurovision Song Contest 2025.

+In July 2026, Settembre released his next single, "Due settimane", which was followed by "Lentiggini" in late September.

 Personal life

 Settembre identifies as Catholic.
 He regularly prays as a form of meditation.